bhuman/VideoAnalysis/README.md

 ## Known Issues

 The app provided here is far from being finished.
-Therefore, there are a number of known issues, so of which are listed here:
+Therefore, there are a number of known issues, some of which are listed here:

   - The camera calibration only performs an extrinsic calibration, i.e. the intrinsic calibration of the camera must already be known.
 The app currently